0-1user/MDPRec/README.md

 ##  Experimental Details
 ### 1. Implementation Details & Fairness Protocol
 To ensure reproducibility and a rigorous fair comparison, all experiments are conducted on a unified hardware platform with a single Nvidia RTX PRO 6000 with 96 GB of VRAM.
 MDPRec is implemented in PyTorch.
-For reproducibility, we introduce the best hyperparameter configurations for each dataset in document [hyper.pdf](https://github.com/0-1user/MDPRec/blob/master/hyper.pdf).
+For reproducibility, we introduce the best hyperparameter configurations of baselines for each dataset in document [hyper.pdf](https://github.com/0-1user/MDPRec/blob/master/hyper.pdf).

 ###  2. Datasets